mathiasertl/xmpp-backends/docs/development.rst

 There is a small test-suite that can be run with::

-   python -m unittest discover
+   python setup.py test

 ... but it doesn't assume that you have a running XMPP server.
-It only tests wether all interfaces actually implement all methods.
+It only has a few basic tests for functions not related to XMPP and tests if all interfaces actually implement all methods.

 Test script
 ===========